hamlet-io/docs/docs/how-to/define/adding-env-vars.md

   mkdir -p myapi/config/settings/integration/default/app-apifunction-get/
   ```

-  Add add a settings.json file to the directory with the following content
+  Add add a settings.json file to the directory with the following content:

   ```json
   {